Election-Tech-Initiative/electionguard/docs/elections/College_Park_Maryland_2023.md

 Finally, when the verifier was run initially immediately after the tally ceremony on November 5, a data error was discovered around the extended base hash, causing the MITRE 1.I verification (1.H in the 2.0 Specification) to fail.
 The error was due to an already-addressed issue regarding equation formulation, yet the desired approach was implemented differently in the verifier versus the production code.
 Since the core ElectionGuard code could not be updated (due to the code freeze cited above), the verifier was modified to interpret the extended base hash correctly and the election was fully verified according to the precepts agreed to above.

-!!! abstract "The [MITRE Requirements document](/images/MITRE-EG-CP-requirements.pdf) outlines in detail the encryption and election record capabilities adopted by their verifier for College Park."
+!!! abstract "The [MITRE Requirements document][mitre-requirements-doc] outlines in detail the encryption and election record capabilities adopted by their verifier for College Park."

 !!! tip "Run the verifier yourself!"
     If you want to run the MITRE verifier yourself, [follow the instructions here](https://mitre.github.io/ElectionGuardVerifier1X.jl/index.html).
 The [election record for College Park is available at the confirmation code lookup website](https://app.enhancedvoting.com/results/public/cc/CollegePark/nov23).